Polymarket

 - Limit orders interpret

-as the number of conditional tokens (base units). - Market SELL orders also use base-unit quantities.
+quantityas the number of conditional tokens (base units). - Market SELL orders also use base-unit quantities.

 - Market BUY orders interpret

-as quote notional in USDC.e.
+quantityas quote notional in USDC.e.

 As a result, a market buy order submitted with a base-denominated quantity will execute far more size than intended.

-When submitting market BUY orders, set quote_quantity=True
+When submitting market BUY orders, set quote_quantity=True (or pre-compute the quote-denominated amount)

-so the quote amount reaches the adapter unchanged.
+and configure the execution engine with convert_quote_qty_to_base=False so the quote amount reaches the adapter unchanged.

 The Polymarket execution client denies base-denominated market buys to prevent unintended fills.